profile-pic

 AI-interview Questions & Answers

-Okay.
-So this is something.
-So craft a strategy to migrate SQL based legacy report to a modern business intelligence system, ensuring data continuity and accessibility.
-So this is something, uh, can be done in variety of ways.
-So some of the example I would like to mention based on this is like assessment of the current environment So that is like, uh, so if I bifurcate this thing in 2 steps, so this will be including understanding the existing SQL based report structure, data structure and dependency.
-After that also identifying key stakeholders and their requirement for the new system.
-Uh, research and choose modern business intelligence platforms that aligns, uh, you know, like, uh, with the organization needs scalability and compatibility with the existing technology Data modelling and mapping we will map out data schema Relationship and transformation needed to migrate SQL based system to the chosen BIE platform, uh, so that is also one step.
-Uh, apart from this, uh, data extraction and transformation is also one thing.
-We extract data from our legacy SQL databases, uh, with using ETL tools, uh, and transform the data to fit the schema.
-Testing and validation can also be used where, uh, we thorough testing to validate the accuracy and integrity of the migrated data and reports that involve involve, uh, stakeholders to verify new reports meet the requirement and the expectations.
-We will be user training and adoption.
-We provide training session for end user and on how to navigate and utilize the new BI platform effectively.
-Data continuity and backup is also one thing where, uh, implement backup and recovery procedure to ensure data continuity in case of unforeseen issues of failure.
-Security and access control is also one thing.
-We configure access control and security measures to protect sensitive data and ensure compliance with regulatory, uh, requirements.
-And monitoring and optimization is also one thing.
-We set up monitoring tools to track system performance usage, pattern, and data quality.
-And, uh, apart from this, uh, documentation and knowledge transfers can be used where, uh, document the migration process, uh, is also one thing, uh, like and best practices for future references can be inculcated.
-So by following these steps, I think, uh
+Craft a strategy to migrate SQL-based legacy reports to a modern business intelligence system, ensuring data continuity and accessibility.
+This can be done in a variety of ways.
+Some examples I'd like to mention based on this is an assessment of the current environment.
+This would include understanding the existing SQL-based report structure, data structure, and dependencies.
+After that, identify key stakeholders and their requirements for the new system.
+Research and choose modern business intelligence platforms that align with the organization's needs, scalability, and compatibility with the existing technology.
+Data modeling and mapping involve mapping out data schema relationships and transformations needed to migrate the SQL-based system to the chosen BIE platform.
+Apart from this, data extraction and transformation is also one thing.
+We extract data from our legacy SQL databases using ETL tools and transform the data to fit the schema.
+Testing and validation can also be used, where we conduct thorough testing to validate the accuracy and integrity of the migrated data and reports, and involve stakeholders to verify that new reports meet the requirements and expectations.
+User training and adoption is also crucial.
+We provide training sessions for end-users on how to navigate and utilize the new BI platform effectively.
+Data continuity and backup is also one thing, where we implement backup and recovery procedures to ensure data continuity in case of unforeseen issues or failure.
+Security and access control is also important.
+We configure access control and security measures to protect sensitive data and ensure compliance with regulatory requirements.
+Monitoring and optimization is also necessary.
+We set up monitoring tools to track system performance, usage patterns, and data quality.
+Documentation and knowledge transfer is also essential.
+We document the migration process and best practices for future references.
+By following these steps, I think a successful migration is achievable.

-So to determine how to resolve conflicts between differing more data models in Salesforce and an enterprise data warehouse like snowflakes.
-So some of the things which can be done so I will try to explain it point by point.
-So we can identify conflict data models by doing some thorough analysis like Salesforce and the snow Snowflake document the schema structure, data type relationship, and other dependencies between the two system.
-We can understand the business requirement.
-We can gain a deep understanding of the business requirement driving the data integration between Salesforce and the Snowflake, And we can identify key objects, fields, and relationship that are critical for reporting analytics and decision making processes.
+To determine how to resolve conflicts between differing data models in Salesforce and an enterprise data warehouse like Snowflake, so some of the things that can be done will be explained point by point.
+To identify conflict data models, we can do thorough analysis, like documenting the schema structure, data type relationships, and other dependencies between the two systems.
+We can understand the business requirements, gain a deep understanding of the business requirements driving the data integration between Salesforce and Snowflake, and identify key objects, fields, and relationships that are critical for reporting, analytics, and decision-making processes.
 We can do data mapping and transformation.
-We develop a comprehensive data mapping and transformation strategy, uh, to to reconcile the differences between, uh, the data models in Salesforce and the Snowflake, we determine how the data will be mapped, transformed, and loaded from Salesforce, uh, into Snowflake while ensuring data integrity and consistency.
-And, uh, normalization and denormalization can also be done.
-We evaluate normalization level of the data model in the Salesforce and Snowflake to weather the normalization and denormalization.
-Strategies are needed to align the data structures.
+We develop a comprehensive data mapping and transformation strategy to reconcile the differences between the data models in Salesforce and Snowflake, determine how the data will be mapped, transformed, and loaded from Salesforce into Snowflake while ensuring data integrity and consistency.
+Normalization and denormalization can also be done; we evaluate the normalization level of the data model in Salesforce and Snowflake to determine whether normalization and denormalization strategies are needed to align the data structures.
 We implement data integration tools.
-We utilize data integrations tool such as Informatica, Talentend, and to streamline the process of extracting, transforming, and loading data between Salesforce and the Snowflake.
-Establish data government policy.
-We define data government policies and standard to ensure consistency, quality, and, uh, compliance across Salesforce and Snowflake data.
+We utilize data integration tools such as Informatica, Talend, to streamline the process of extracting, transforming, and loading data between Salesforce and Snowflake.
+We establish data governance policies and standards to ensure consistency, quality, and compliance across Salesforce and Snowflake data.
 We automate data synchronization.
-We implement data automated data synchronization process To keep data models in Snowflake, uh, Snowflake can, um, generally in sync and schedule regular data synchronization jobs to update Snowflake with the latest data from Salesforce and vice versa, we can do.
-Apart from this, data quality assurance, we can do.
-So we implement data quality assurance, please, to defect and resolve any discrepancies or anomalies between Salesforce and Snowflake data.
-We monitor and audit data changes, so establish, uh, monitoring and auditing mechanism to track data changes and modifications between Salesforce and the Snowflake.
-We iterate dev moment.
-So continuous evaluate and refine the data integration process based on the feedback and, uh, evolving business requirement.
-So this can be inculcated.
+We implement automated data synchronization processes to keep data models in Snowflake generally in sync and schedule regular data synchronization jobs to update Snowflake with the latest data from Salesforce and vice versa.
+Apart from this, we implement data quality assurance to detect and resolve any discrepancies or anomalies between Salesforce and Snowflake data.
+We monitor and audit data changes by establishing a monitoring and auditing mechanism to track data changes and modifications between Salesforce and Snowflake.
+We iterate and continuously evaluate and refine the data integration process based on feedback and evolving business requirements.

 So to propose a method to automate data retrieval from Snowflake and visualize metrics in Tableau for a weekly performance report.
-Some of the steps, uh, we can follow.
-So one of which is, uh, like, primarily based on data preparation in Snowflake.
-So we generally ensure that the relevant data tables are properly structured and maintained in the Snowflake, and uh we implement necessary data transformation such as aggregation of the snowflake.
-Views or materialize views to prepare the data for reporting.
-We create schedule views or queries.
-So we write SQL queries or views in Snowflake to retrieve the required metrics.
-And dimension for the weekly performance report.
-Schedule these queries are used to automatically on a weekly basis using Snowflake task scheduling.
+Some of the steps we can follow are primarily based on data preparation in Snowflake.
+We generally ensure that the relevant data tables are properly structured and maintained in Snowflake, and implement necessary data transformation, such as aggregating data in Snowflake views or materialized views, to prepare the data for reporting.
+We create scheduled views or queries.
+We write SQL queries or views in Snowflake to retrieve the required metrics and dimensions for the weekly performance report.
+We schedule these queries to run automatically on a weekly basis using Snowflake task scheduling.
 We export data to Tableau Server.
 We configure Snowflake to export the query result or view output to a CSV file stored in a designated location accessible by Tableau server.
-Tableau data connection Tableau data source connection set up a data source connection in Tableau to CSV file generated by Snowflake.
+We set up a data source connection in Tableau to the CSV file generated by Snowflake.
 We configure the connection to automatically refresh on a weekly basis to fetch the latest data for the performance report.
-We designed Tableau Dashboard.
-So we designed Tableau Dashboard to visualize the performance metric based on the data retrieved from Snowflake.
-We create interactive visualization such as as chart graph and KPI to present key performance indicators.
-We schedule, uh, effectively, scheduled, uh, Tableau workflow refresh.
-Scheduled that Tableau workflow to refresh automatically on a weekly basis to reflect the updated data from Snowflake, and we configured Tableau server to send notification or alert if the, uh, you know, like, uh, if the refresh process encounters any errors or failures.
-We publish our Tableau server.
-So publish that Tableau workflow containing the performance dashboards to Tableau Server.
-We set the permission and access control to ensure that authorized user can view and interact with the weekly performances.
-Distribution and collaboration can be done.
-We share the Tableau workbook with the relevant, uh, Tableau stakeholders or email distribution list.
-We do generally do the monitoring and maintenance.
-So, uh, monitor the automated process of the data retrieval from Snowflake to, uh, uh, and visualization to ensure the runs smoothly without any issues.
-Address any errors or performance issue promptly and make necessary adjustment to the automation workflow as needed.
+We designed Tableau Dashboards.
+We designed Tableau Dashboards to visualize the performance metrics based on the data retrieved from Snowflake.
+We create interactive visualizations, such as charts, graphs, and KPIs, to present key performance indicators.
+We schedule the Tableau workflow to refresh automatically on a weekly basis to reflect the updated data from Snowflake.
+We configured Tableau server to send notifications or alerts if the refresh process encounters any errors or failures.
+We publish our Tableau workflow containing the performance dashboards to Tableau Server.
+We set permissions and access control to ensure that authorized users can view and interact with the weekly performance reports.
+We share the Tableau workbook with relevant stakeholders or email distribution lists.
+We generally monitor and maintain the automated process of data retrieval from Snowflake to visualization to ensure it runs smoothly without issues.
+We address any errors or performance issues promptly and make necessary adjustments to the automation workflow as needed.

 So I'll be taking little time to analyze this.
 So I'm still thinking.
 Given why it might not return the expected result and how would you modify it to ensure accurate data retrieval.
-K. So, basically, So, uh, what I can figure out with this that the with the queries that the having clause is used within, uh, like, uh, aggregate function with this count star, but without a group by clause.
-The event clause is used to filter groups of rows based on the result of the birthday but the query does not give any group based on, uh, before using having.
-So to, like, to ensure the accurate data retrieval, uh, what we can do we can count the number of rows in the order table and returns the count as total.
-And if you want the result based on the count of rows, we can use where clause instead of having clause.
-So, uh, while modifying this, it will help.
-So, generally, what it is doing it is The query doesn't group any rows before using having clause.
-So that is one thing what I can figure out after a lot of thinking.
+K. So, basically, So what I can figure out with this is that the having clause is used within queries that use an aggregate function with count star, but without a group by clause.
+The event clause is used to filter groups of rows based on the result of the birthday, but the query does not give any group based on the result before using having.
+So to ensure accurate data retrieval, what we can do is count the number of rows in the order table and return the count as total.
+And if you want the result based on the count of rows, we can use a where clause instead of a having clause.
+So while modifying this, it will help.
+So generally, what it is doing is the query doesn't group any rows before using the having clause.
+So that's one thing I can figure out after a lot of thinking.

-So To formulate an approach for incorporating user feedback into the iterative development of the Tableau dashboard, uh, some of the following steps can be involved.
+So to formulate an approach for incorporating user feedback into the iterative development of the Tableau dashboard, some of the following steps can be involved.
 So, initial requirement gathering can be done.
-Where, uh, like, uh, we start by gathering initial requirement from stakeholder and end user to understand their needs, objectives and expectations.
-For the Tableau dashboards we identify key metrics, visualization and features that users want to see in the dashboard.
-Prototype development can be done based on initial requirement develop an initial prototype of the dashboard.
-Keep the prototype flexible and not able to accommodate changes based on the user feedback.
-Uh encourage user to provide specific feedback on usability, scalability, and relevance of the metrics and overall user experience can be done.
-Uh, this kindly correlates with my current experience also.
-We use surveys, interviews, or feedback forms to collect structured feedback from user, allowing them to rate and prioritize different aspects of the dashboards.
-We analyze, uh, analysis and prioritization.
-We analyze the feedback collected from the user to identify common themes, pinpoints, and areas of improvement in the dashboard.
-We prioritize feedback based on its impact on the overall usability and effectiveness of the dashboard, and we focus on addressing critical issues in high priority feedback first.
-Iterative development incorporates user feedback into the iterative development process by making iterative updates and enhancement to the Tableau dashboards.
-We implement changes to the dashboard design, layout data visualization, and interactivity based on the prioritized feedback feedback from the user.
-Uh, we then maintain a version control to track changes and iteration of the dashboard throughout the development process.
-User validation and testing.
-Validate the updated version of the tablet dash with end user to ensure that the implemented changes meet the expectation and their addresses feedback.
-We conduct additional user testing session or usability study to gather the feedback on the updated dashboard.
-Feedback Loop Closer We close the feedback loop by communicating with the user.
-How their feedback has been incorporated in the tablet dashboard?
+Where we start by gathering initial requirements from stakeholders and end-users to understand their needs, objectives, and expectations.
+For the Tableau dashboards, we identify key metrics, visualizations, and features that users want to see in the dashboard.
+Prototype development can be done based on initial requirements, developing an initial prototype of the dashboard.
+Keep the prototype flexible and able to accommodate changes based on user feedback.
+We encourage users to provide specific feedback on usability, scalability, and relevance of the metrics and overall user experience.
+This kindly correlates with my current experience also.
+We use surveys, interviews, or feedback forms to collect structured feedback from users, allowing them to rate and prioritize different aspects of the dashboards.
+We analyze the feedback collected from users to identify common themes, pinpoint areas of improvement in the dashboard.
+We prioritize feedback based on its impact on the overall usability and effectiveness of the dashboard, and we focus on addressing critical issues in high-priority feedback first.
+Iterative development incorporates user feedback into the iterative development process by making iterative updates and enhancements to the Tableau dashboards.
+We implement changes to the dashboard design, layout, data visualization, and interactivity based on the prioritized feedback from users.
+We then maintain a version control to track changes and iterations of the dashboard throughout the development process.
+User validation and testing: Validate the updated version of the Tableau dash with end-users to ensure that the implemented changes meet their expectations and address their feedback.
+We conduct additional user testing sessions or usability studies to gather feedback on the updated dashboard.
+Feedback Loop Closer: We close the feedback loop by communicating with users, telling them how their feedback has been incorporated into the Tableau dashboard.
 Continuous improvement can also be done.
-We establish the process of the continuous improvement of the tablet dashboard based on ongoing user feedback and enabling business requirement.
-Regularly, solicitating feedback from the user and stakeholders and iterate the dashboard to keep it relevant and useful.
-So these are the some of the things which can be incorporated.
+We establish a process for the continuous improvement of the Tableau dashboard based on ongoing user feedback and enabling business requirements.
+Regularly, we solicit feedback from users and stakeholders and iterate the dashboard to keep it relevant and useful.
+These are some of the things that can be incorporated.

-Uh, Adobe Analytics is not my area of expertise, but, uh, I would try to, uh, jot down some of the steps.
-So, like, uh, let's say for an instance, what, uh, some of the steps can be done in order to, uh, like, Uh, Adobe Analytics.
+Adobe Analytics is not my area of expertise, but I would try to jot down some of the steps.
+So, like, let's say for an instance, what some of the steps can be done in order to use Adobe Analytics.
 Okay.
-See, uh, how would I adopt a team workflow to incorporate BA, uh, best practices with a tool like Adobe Analytics?
-This can be done in, uh, varieties of ways.
-We define clear goals and objective.
-Uh, these are very generic steps, but, uh, yeah, we can define clear objectives and goals.
-Uh, planning and scoping can be done, uh, in which we generally plan with business analyst, data analyst to define scope of the project.
-Data collection and preparation.
-We use Adobe Analytics to collect the relevant data from various digital channels such as website, mobile apps, uh, marketing campaign.
+See how would I adopt a team workflow to incorporate BA best practices with a tool like Adobe Analytics?
+This can be done in various ways.
+We define clear goals and objectives.
+These are very generic steps, but we can define clear objectives and goals.
+Planning and scoping can be done, in which we generally plan with a business analyst and a data analyst to define the scope of the project.
+Data collection and preparation: we use Adobe Analytics to collect the relevant data from various digital channels such as a website, mobile apps, and marketing campaigns.
 Ensure that data collection is configured accurately to capture the necessary metrics and dimensions.
-Conduct exploratory data analysis using Adobe analytics to get, uh, to gain the initial insight into the retax flow, trends, patterns, and correlation to identify area of interest to further investigation.
-Uh, hypothesis testing can be done.
-We formulate hypothesis testing based on our insight gathered from EDM business understanding.
+Conduct exploratory data analysis using Adobe Analytics to gain initial insights into the data flow, trends, patterns, and correlations to identify areas of interest for further investigation.
+Hypothesis testing can be done.
+We formulate hypothesis testing based on our insights gathered from EDM and business understanding.
 Iterative analysis and visualization.
-We use Adobe analytics to perform iterative analysis and visualization of the data.
-We create custom custom reports, dashboard, and visualization to communicate insight effectively to stakeholders, uh, foster collaboration between business analysts, data analysts, marketers, product managers, and other relevant stakeholders throughout the analysis process.
-Documentation and knowledge management.
-We document analysis finding methodologies and assumptions maintain transparency and reproducibility Feedback and iterations can be done we solidify feedback from stakeholder and team members at various stages of the analysis process that incorporate feedback to refine analysis approaches Continuous learning and improvement.
-And create a culture of continuous learning and improvement within the team.
-Share learning best practices and success stories to enhance collective knowledge of and capabilities.
-Performance, uh, quality assurance takes to ensure the quality, accuracy, reliability, and validity of the analysis result.
-Governance and compliance, data governance policies, privacy regulation in industry, standard when collecting, analyzing, and sharing data.
-Policies and external regulations such as GDP or CCPA can be done.
-So these are the steps which can be incorporated
+We use Adobe Analytics to perform iterative analysis and visualization of the data.
+We create custom reports, dashboards, and visualizations to communicate insights effectively to stakeholders and foster collaboration between business analysts, data analysts, marketers, product managers, and other relevant stakeholders throughout the analysis process.
+Documentation and knowledge management: we document analysis findings, methodologies, and assumptions to maintain transparency and reproducibility.
+Feedback and iterations can be done: we solidify feedback from stakeholders and team members at various stages of the analysis process and incorporate feedback to refine analysis approaches.
+Continuous learning and improvement: we create a culture of continuous learning and improvement within the team.
+We share learning best practices and success stories to enhance collective knowledge and capabilities.
+Performance quality assurance is taken to ensure the quality, accuracy, reliability, and validity of the analysis results.
+Governance and compliance: data governance policies, privacy regulations in the industry, standards when collecting, analyzing, and sharing data.
+Policies and external regulations such as GDPR or CCPA can be followed.
+So these are the steps which can be incorporated.

-Okay.
-So, So I'm still thinking about this.
-So the Python, uh, function over here, for calculating the factorial of a number seems to have a logical error what I can feel.
-The base checks is equal to n w is equal to n a, which is correct and returns 1.
-However, the recursive case should be factorial n minus 1 instead of factorial n which is given since n is not properly, uh, like, either it should be factorial n-one because see the thing over here is the factorial generally goes like uh, if it go undergoing see if n is 0, okay, so it is returning 1, uh, but n won't be 0.
-Let's say n is 5, so it will be going to the 2nd case.
-So it will be going into the recursive logic where it will be multiplied 5 and times factorial of n.
+I'm still thinking about this.
+I'm looking at the Python function over here for calculating the factorial of a number and I think it has a logical error.
+The base case is n equals n, which is correct and returns 1.
+However, the recursive case should be factorial of n minus 1 instead of factorial of n, which is given since n is not properly defined.
+It should be factorial of n minus one because the thing is the factorial generally goes like this: if n is 0, it is returning 1, but n won't be 0.
+Let's say n is 5, so it will be going to the second case.
+So it will be going into the recursive logic where it will be multiplied by 5 and times the factorial of n minus 1.
 So basically, it will be returning n minus 1.
-So accordingly, n minus 1 would be something where it goes in the recursive logic.
-So this can be 1 issue as for this.
-So, uh, yeah.
-So, basically n minus 1 is one of the logical error that I can figure out.
+So accordingly, n minus 1 would be something where it goes into the recursive logic.
+So this can be one issue.
+So, yeah.
+So basically, n minus 1 is one of the logical errors that I can figure out.
 So this can be our answer.
-Apart from this, uh, okay.
-This can be when I
+Apart from this, okay.